-The Artist's Estate, a handbook for artists, executors, and heirs.
-68 The U.S.-based Joan Mitchell Foundation initiated its Creating A Living Legacy (CALL) research project a decade or so ago "to provide support to older artists in the areas of studio organisation, archiving, inventory management, and through this work create a comprehensive and usable documentation of their artworks and careers."
-Thus, in 2018, CALL published an Estate Planning Workbook for Visual Artists.
-70
+In 2013, the U.K.'s Royal Academy published The Artist's Legacy: estate planning in the visual arts.66 In 2015, the U.K.-based Art360 Foundation was established as an independent charitable entity "to meet the urgent needs of many visual artists and estates who need practical support and advice about managing their archives and legacies at a time of austere cuts to the arts."67 In 2016, the Germany-based Institute for Artists' Estates was established as a research and management consultancy, together with its companion publication, The Artist's Estate, a handbook for artists, executors, and heirs.68 The U.S.-based Joan Mitchell Foundation initiated its Creating A Living Legacy (CALL) research project a decade or so ago "to provide support to older artists in the areas of studio organisation, archiving, inventory management, and through this work create a comprehensive and usable documentation of their artworks and careers."69 Thus, in 2018, CALL published an Estate Planning Workbook for Visual Artists.70

-CALL's Workbook for Attorneys & Executors, which offers guidance not only for artists' lawyers and executors, but also for artists themselves in planning for posterity.
-The Ars longa, Vita brevis' is the guide's mantra.
-Exercise that are explored include wills, trusts, how to establish artist-endowed foundations, and insights from artists about their own practices and views about legacy.
-The guide is in effect a vade mecum that can be dipped into at any point for reference.
-Illustrations and comments from artists are peppered throughout, such as the introductory quotation from Native American artist Jaune Quick-to-See Smith: Every artist, young or not so young, needs a will ... that allows for change over time and one that gives instructions about where the artwork should go upon the artist's demise.
-Artwork is different from cash or real estate."
+CALL's Workbook for Attorneys & Executors, which offers guidance not only for artists' lawyers and executors, but also for artists themselves in planning for posterity.71 "Ars longa, Vita brevis" is the guide's mantra.72 Key issues that are explored include wills, trusts, how to establish artistendowed foundations, and insights from artists about their own practices and views about legacy.
+The guide is in effect a vade mecum that can be dipped into at any point for reference.73 Illustrations and comments from artists are peppered throughout, such as the introductory quotation from Native American artist Jaune Quick-to-See Smith: "Every artist, young or not so young, needs a will ... that allows for change over time and one that